 Membership programs are another great funding source for sustainable growth.
 Many nonprofits have one in place to build a reliable and loyal base of supporters who, in return, secure more perks and bonuses from your organization.
 These include tickets for exclusive events, access to charitable programs, or other opportunities.

+With an active and supportive group of registered members, you have money handy, as membership dues are paid regularly.
 A membership program can also attract donations from other sources.
 Loyal members are willing to donate consistently to your nonprofit, and they can also help grow it and recruit new members.

 Here are some things to keep in mind when it comes to membership programs: